Nithy29/Responsible_Investor/README.md

 # The Responsible Investor

-## Hello and welcome to our group project: The Responsible Investor
+## Hello and Welcome to our group project!

 For this project, we want to show our investors the negative impact of CO2 emmissions on our planet and provide them with a portfolio of environmentaly friendly companies that is still lucrative.